Oronsay, Colonsay

 Oronsay (Orasaigh), also sometimes spelt and pronounced Oransay by the local community, is a small tidal island south of Colonsay in the Scottish Inner Hebrides with an area of 543 ha.

 The island rises to a height of 93 m at Beinn Orasaigh and is linked to Colonsay by a tidal causeway called An Tràigh (The Strand) consisting of sands and mud flats.
 In the 2001 census Oronsay was recorded as having a population of five people, who lived at the farm adjacent to Oronsay Priory.
-In 2011 the population had risen to eight.
+In 2022 the population was seven.
 The island has no facilities for visitors and is now privately owned, with the RSPB farming the island for the American owner.
 It is dependent upon tidal access to and from Colonsay.
 There is a small grass air strip south of the priory that "fights a losing battle with the rabbits".

 Etymology

 There are two theories for the origin of the name from Old Norse.
 Either it is Oran's Isle, St Oran being imagined as the founder of the island's original monastery in 563, (Murray (1966) states that the original Gaelic name was Eilean Orain) or it may be from the Old Norse Örfirisey meaning "island of the ebb tide".